Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

-Analogous to the complete-form transformations by \citet{Chen2022} and \citet{Cheng2024b}, the inclusion of TKE transport term, \(q^t_k = -\overline{\rho v^{\prime\prime} \frac{1}{2}{u^{\prime\prime}_i u^{\prime\prime}_i}} \), adds complexity to the proposed transformation, which is a weakness.
-A practical challenge also arises because many open-source DNS databases do not provide this third-order statistics, making the validation of our transformations difficult on such datasets.
+Analogous to the complete-form transformations by \citet{Chen2022} and \citet{Cheng2024b}, the inclusion of the turbulent TKE flux, \(q^t_k = -\overline{\rho v^{\prime\prime} \frac{1}{2}{u^{\prime\prime}_i u^{\prime\prime}_i}} \), adds complexity to the proposed transformation, which is a weakness.
+A practical challenge also arises because many open-source DNS databases do not provide this high-order statistics, making the validation of our transformations difficult on such datasets.

-As demonstrated in Sec.~\ref{sec:influence_of_f1f2f3}, the TKE transport can be safely neglected in mixed thermal wall configuration, while should be retained in classical isothermal wall setup.
+As demonstrated in Fig.~\ref{fig:SL_Tplus_f1f2f3_influence}, the turbulent TKE flux can be safely neglected in mixed thermal wall configuration, while should be retained in classical isothermal wall setup.
 To eliminate the dependence on \(q^t_k\), two approaches have been applied in previous studies. \citet{Huang2023} and \citet{Cheng2024b} used \(q_y = \tau_w \tilde u \) based on the constant stress assumption. \citet{Chen2022} applied \(q_y = \tau_{xy} \tilde u \) to derive a simplified version of their transformation, where \( \tau_{xy} = (\bar\mu + \bar\mu_t) d{\tilde u}/dy \) represents the total shear stress.
 Both methods neglect the influence of the external body force.
-A third option would be to model the TKE transport \(q^t_k\) rather than \(q_y\).
+In the present study, we introduce a third approach that accounts for the turbulent TKE flux \(q^t_k\) rather than \(q_y\).

+Fig.~\ref{fig:q_vTKE_profile} shows the distribution of the turbulent TKE flux in both inner and outer coordinates.
+Panels (a) and (b) depict \(q^t_k/q_w\) as a function of \(y^*\).
+The distribution is mainly influenced by \(Re^*_\tau\).
+At high Reynolds numbers, \(q^t_k/q_w\) exhibits a pronounced multi-layer structure, denoted as \textbf{I - V} in panel (b).